by V Lexander [08 October 2017]

 To clarify even further, Vint Cerf, the man who was the principal architect of the Internet as it exists today, who with Robert Kahn developed the core protocols, and who thanklessly and tirelessly served as the de facto evangelist for sustaining Internet research and innovation.
 Without these two men, the Internet would never have come into existence.
 Likewise, without Tim Berners Lee and his zealous commitment to open standards and free society over proprietary patents and billionaire greed mongering, the Web would never have come into existence.
 These are the innovators whose technologies and inventions of yesteryear have come to define our world today and the forward progress of human evolution toward the future and beyond.

 The more people allow and accept mass media and multinational corporations to dismantle and destroy the way we use and understand language, the more stupid, ignorant, and intolerant society at large will devolve into barbarism and culturelessness.

 Cultural decline and oblivion always start with small, seemingly insignificant changes, gradually becoming more and more revisionist as the one percent consolidate their power and stranglehold over the masses.

-If you stand for knowledge over ignorance and science over stupidity, don’t help the oligarchs make future generations into corporate slaves and automation: use the proper name of the Internet, not the generic term for internetworking, which is “internet.”
+If you stand for knowledge over ignorance and science over stupidity, don’t help the oligarchs make future generations into corporate slaves and androids: use the proper name of the Internet, not the generic term for internetworking, which is “internet.”
 They are not the same.